-Lyon (France) will the first city to adopt JCDecaux's business model.
+Lyon (France) will be the first city to adopt JCDecaux's business model.

 2 years after its creation, JCDecaux expands out of France, and installs its bus shelters in Brussels (Belgium), where is created the first subsidiary.

 The firm establishes its headquarters in Plaisir, near Paris.
 50 years later in 2014, the site welcomed over 700 employees of more than 100 professions, from the poster preparation to the R&D.